skarma91/logicmojo-data-science-april-2025/Capstone_projects/Capstone_Project_4_Retrieval_Augmented_Generation.md

 ## **Upload the project deliverables**

-- Upload the solved notebook(s), Presentation Slides in the google drive location: https://drive.google.com/drive/folders/1aAO1MdxCgk2C--FZuqnquGlsEGx9HPUs?usp=drive_link
+- Upload the solved notebook(s), Codes, Presentation Slides in the google drive location: https://drive.google.com/drive/folders/1aAO1MdxCgk2C--FZuqnquGlsEGx9HPUs?usp=drive_link

 - Also upload the solved notebook and the documents to your respective github repository.